 What is GRE Score Select Option and How is it beneficial?

-Your GRE exam score is valid for five years from the date of taking the test, and you can take the test for any number of times in between.
+Your GRE score is valid for five years from the date of taking the test, and you can take the test any number of times in between.
 The GRE Score select option gives you the flexibility of sending the highest score of yours to the universities you wish to apply to.

 Raw score VS Official score

 There are two different types of scores for the Computer-delivered GRE Exam – one is the score you get right after your test gets over, called the ‘Raw score’, and the other is the official score which is sent to you after 4 to 5 weeks.
 You can send the raw score (which is the number of questions you’ve answered correctly) to four graduate schools without any extra fee.
 You can also send your test score after the test but for every additional scorecard, you have to pay an additional fee.

 How to make a perfect GRE timeline and how to prepare for it?

 To make a perfect GRE timeline, let’s look at an example that will make you clearly understand.
 Say, a person named ‘A’ wants to apply for the fall intake.
 Most universities in the U.S. have their deadlines in December and January, with their early application deadlines being in October and November.

 So, ‘A’ has to apply to his dream universities latest by December.
 Ideally, he has to finalize his documents and ready his application for the universities by November and to do that he has to start writing SOP three months before that, i.e., August.
 He has to write the SOP according to the specific requirements of the universities and courses he is applying for, which means that he should have completed the university shortlisting process by July.
 According to an ideal timeline, he should have taken his GRE by June and for that, he should have started his preparation 3-4 months in advance.
 That is, he should have started his GRE preparation from February or March.